Police Story (film series): First Strike (1996)

 Police Story 4: First Strike (警察故事4之簡單任務), also known as First Strike, Police Story 4, or Jackie Chan's First Strike, was made in 1996 and is the only film in the Police Story series made partially in English.
-Jackie reprises his role as Chan Ka-Kui (also known in some versions as Jackie) for the final time as the Hong Kong cop works with Interpol to track down and arrest an illegal weapons dealer.
+Jackie reprises his role as Chan Ka-Kui (also known in some versions as himself) for the final time as the Hong Kong cop works with Interpol to track down and arrest an illegal weapons dealer.
 Later Ka-Kui realizes that things are not as simple as they appear and soon finds himself a pawn of an organization posing as Russian intelligence.
 The action shifts away from Hong Kong and Asia, with a globe trekking espionage plot, lending the film the air of a James Bond adventure.
 The New Line Cinema release in the US contained various alterations.
 Filmed on location in Ukraine and Australia, the film also marks the last appearance of Bill Tung, who plays Chan's superior "Uncle" Bill Wong in the series.